seziCZ/bedrock-agentcore-demo/README.md

 # 🚀 Bedrock AgentCore Minimal Agent

 This repository provides a **minimal reference implementation** of an **Amazon Bedrock AgentCore**–based agent, packaged as a Docker container and deployed using **AWS CDK**.
-It demonstrates how to run a fully custom agent runtime while leveraging Bedrock’s managed memory store, model invocation, and runtime orchestration.
+It demonstrates how to run a fully custom agent runtime while leveraging Bedrock’s managed memory store, model invocation, and an integrated web search capability.

 ---